Automattic/monk/docs/middlewares.md

 # Middleware

 *If you are familiar with [Redux](http://redux.js.org/) and Redux middlewares, you are familiar with Monk middlewares.
-They uses a very similar signature and architecture.*
+They use a very similar signature and architecture.*

 If you've used server-side libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), you were also probably already familiar with the concept of *middleware*.
 In these frameworks, middleware is some code you can put between the framework receiving a request, and the framework generating a response.
 For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
 The best feature of middleware is that it's composable in a chain.
 You can use multiple independent third-party middleware in a single project.